EricRohlfs/jetbot_wiki/Battery-Tips.md

 ### Prevent high current shutdown

-In some situations, like running intense computation and stalling motors, it is possible to draw enough current to lower the battery voltage enough to cause the Jetson Nano to shutdown.
-This occurrence is rare, and we have only witnessed it when running the Jetson Nano in MAX-N (high power) mode.
-To prevent this, we recommend placing the Jetson Nano in 5W mode by calling the following from a terminal
+In high power mode it is possible to draw more current than the battery can supply.

 * Select 5W power mode
     ```bash